[1] "data.frame"

 (which is the

-default option) a hierarchical DPM model (seen later) is implemented,
+default option) a hierarchical DPM model (seen later in lectures) is

 List with arguments for the returning output of